Selling a buy-to-let property

 Decide on the method of sale

-Selling at property auction may offer a quicker alternative.
+Selling property at auction may offer a quicker alternative.
 Property auctions do tend to attract investors, so may be a better option if you choose to try to sell your property with a tenant in situ.

 When selling a buy-to-let property, an estate agent may not be the most convenient choice.
 It offers little guarantee for timescale or certainty.
 On average, it takes four months to sell a property on the open market.
 That’s a long time if you’ve made a commercial decision to sell.